 #7 Do it with a Buddy

-Download a Reminder for Your Social Media Detox
+Download a Reminder for How to Stop Using Social Media

 To help you remember the 7 keys to success for a social media detox, download this free printable with the 7 keys.
 Send it to your friend who you’re roping into the detox or put it on your phone as a screensaver to remind you of the cause.
 Time to break free from social media.

 No matter your social media usage, a social media detox can help you take back control of your time and your emotions.
-The break from social media provides many benefits that allow you to spend more meaningful time with friends and family.
-It also pushes you outside the “social media bubble.”
+The break from social media provides many benefits that allow you to spend more meaningful time with friends and family and less time worrying about notifications.
+It is also a great way to reclaim time in your personal life, reduce phone usage, and try some new things with the reclaimed time.

 How do you detox from social media?